-Residents - If you were a full-year resident of California in 2017 and you meet the basic filing requirements outlined in Section B, file either Form 540, or Form 540 2EZ, California Resident Income Tax Return.
+Residents - If you were a full-year resident of California in 2023 and you meet the basic filing requirements outlined in Section B, file either Form 540 or Form 540 2EZ, California Resident Income Tax Return.

-However, if you file a joint return and either spouse/RDP was a nonresident or a part-year resident in 2017, file a Long or Short Form 540NR, California Nonresident or Part-Year Resident Income Tax Return.
+However, if you file a joint return and either spouse/RDP was a nonresident or a part-year resident in 2023, file Form 540NR, California Nonresident or Part-Year Resident Income Tax Return.

-Nonresidents and Part-Year Residents - If you were a full-year nonresident of California in 2017 and you meet the basic filing requirements outlined in Section B, or if you were a California resident for part of the year, file Long or Short Form 540NR.
+Nonresidents and Part-Year Residents - If you were a full-year nonresident of California in 2023 and you meet the basic filing requirements outlined in Section B, or if you were a California resident for part of the year, file Form 540NR.